 Well, it’s been just over a year since I was laid off from the only job I was ever willing to relocate for.
 Layoffs are never fun.
+Dealing with being laid off is hard.
 Looking back, with the perspective of a year and two days now, it was the best thing that could have happened to me.

 But I’ll be honest: That doesn’t make it hurt much less.
 But I know the shoes I was in a year ago try on someone new every day, and every year around this time, one or more of my former coworkers finds themselves in those shoes.
 I don’t know if I can help, but I’m going to try.

 It’s harder for guys.
 For men, work is a big part of their identity.
 In most parts of the world, when you’re introduced, the second question people ask after your name is what you do for a living.
 (In St. Louis, that’s the question they ask after where you went to high school).
 But seriously, losing your job involuntarily is a really big deal, so feeling bad about feeling bad about it is counterproductive.
 Of course you feel bad about it.
 Grieve.
 Don’t hold it in–you’ll just get depressed, and everyone around you will sense you’re depressed, and it’ll make it that much harder to get another job.

 Be a miser.
 You just lost your job.
 You don’t need it to cause you to lose everything else.
 I haven’t talked to a lot of homeless people, but more than one of them was once a highly skilled, productive worker with a lot of education.
 Homelessness is a complex thing, but loss of job plus depression plus running out of money can equal that.

 You can’t know when you’ll have another paycheck, but you can figure out how long the money you have will last.
 You have a pretty good idea what your mortgage or rent and utilities cost.
 Throw in a couple hundred for expenses like groceries and gasoline, then divide that total by what you have left, and you have a pretty good idea how quickly you need to find a job.